VainlyStrain/Vailyn/README.md

 ### Code of Conduct

 > Vailyn is provided as an offensive web application audit tool.
-It has built-in functionalities which can reveal potential vulnerabilities in web applications, which could possibly be exploited maliciously.
+It has built-in functionalities which can reveal potential vulnerabilities in web applications, which could be exploited maliciously.
 >
 > **THEREFORE, NEITHER THE AUTHOR NOR THE CONTRIBUTORS ARE RESPONSIBLE FOR ANY MISUSE OR DAMAGE DUE TO THIS TOOLKIT.**
 >
-> By using this software, the user obliges to follow their local laws, to not attack someone else's system without explicit permission from the owner, or with malicious intend.
+> By using this software, the user obliges to follow their local laws, to not attack someone else's system without explicit permission from the owner, or with malicious intent.
 >
 > In case of an infringement, only the end user who committed it is accountable for their actions.